jmeehan16/sstore-doc/source/deploy.rst

 	docker run -it s-store /bin/bash
 	service ssh restart && ant sstore-prepare -Dproject={BENCHMARK} && ant sstore-benchmark-console -Dproject={BENCHMARK}

+[insert screenshot here]

 Then, in a second terminal, you will need to connect to the running container.
 The container's ID can be obtained running "docker images"

 .. code-block:: bash

 	docker exec -it {CONTAINER-ID} ./sstore {BENCHMARK}

+[insert screenshot here]

 Once connected to this second terminal, you can run SQL statements in order to query the database.
-There are also a variety of _statistics tools available as well.
+There are also a variety of statistics tools available as well.

 5. Some other useful docker commands that you might want to use: